shearwavesplitter/MFASTR/ReadMe.md

 ```

-To run on the MFAST sample data first create an empty directory
+To run on the MFAST sample data first create an empty directory (if you want idenitical results to MFAST then you must set downsample=TRUE and zerophase=FALSE)

 ```r
 library(MFASTR)